Germany's anti-Semitism debate raises its head at pro-Palestinian march in Berlin | DW | 01.06.2019

 Mariane said she came to the rally to denounce anti-Semitism and express her support for the country of Israel, which she said was particularly important given Germany's role in the Holocaust.

-"The Jews are a special nation because God has given Israel to them," she said, dismissing charges that Germany supports Israel to atone for its World War II crimes.
+"The Jews are a special nation because God has given Israel to them," she said.
 "Sometimes it's not logical, but it's God's word in the Bible."

 Rene Patzawoldt came to the rally carrying an Israeli Defense Forces flag.